|

 1902

-Italian immigrant, Felix Pedro, discovered gold on Pedro Creek, and Fairbanks
+Italian immigrant, Felix Pedro, discovered gold on Pedro Creek, which

 1903